Courses may include

-SOUN 1014 - Entertainment Industry Survey
+SOUN 1014 - Introduction to the Music Industry

 This course will identify and explore current and future jobs, trends and their potential for creating revenue streams and employment opportunities in the music industry.
 The aim of the course is to gain an understanding of the variety of professional positions in the industry and develop analytical skills, tools and processes to recognize opportunities in the ever-evolving landscape.

 This course is an introduction to the world of modern music production.
 Students will cover a variety of topics including how to facilitate artists in a recording session, song choice, song breakdown, lyric analysis, artistic development and creative vision, scheduling and budgeting.
 After completion of this course students will be able to execute basic ideas of music creation for themselves or for other artists.

 SOUN 1016 - Music Technology I: Professional Studio

 This course will introduce students to the basic software principles of modern Digital Audio Workstations.
 This combined theory and practical lab will cover MIDI basics, current recording software, and music sequencing techniques.
 Students will get hands-on practical experience with computer-based recording systems typically found in many modern recording studios as well as the home studio.